smrgeoinfo/vocabulary/geochemistry/html/AnalyticalTechniqueMerg2.md

 than the electron binding energy, there is a sharp increase in absorption (an edge).
 The edge positions are related to the core electron that is excited.
-Each element has its own edge energy, and an element's valence can be measured even in a heterogeneous sample.
+Each element has its own edge energy, and an element’s valence can be measured even in a heterogeneous sample.
 There are three main regions found on a spectrum generated by XAS data which are treated as separate spectroscopic techniques: 1) absorption threshold determined by the transition to the lowest unoccupied